Natalie Portman: 1994–1998: Early work

-Six months after Ruthless! ended, Portman auditioned for and secured a leading role in Luc Besson's action drama Léon: The Professional (1994).
-To protect her privacy, she adopted her paternal grandmother's maiden name, Portman, as her stage name.
+Six months after Ruthless! ended, she auditioned for and secured a leading role in Luc Besson's action drama Léon: The Professional (1994).
+She adopted her paternal grandmother's maiden name, Portman, as her stage name.
 She played Mathilda, an orphan child who befriends a middle-aged hitman (played by Jean Reno).
-Her parents were reluctant to let her do the part due to the explicit sexual and violent nature of the script, but agreed after Besson took out the nudity and the killings committed by Portman's character.
+Her parents were reluctant to let her do the part due to the explicit sexual and violent nature of the script, but agreed after Besson took out the Mathilda character's nudity and killings that she committed.
 Portman herself said that after those scenes were removed, she found nothing objectionable about the content.
 Even so, her mother was displeased with some of the "sexual twists and turns" in the finished film, which were not part of the script.
 Hal Hinson of The Washington Post commended Portman for bringing a "genuine sense of tragedy" to her part, but Peter Rainer of the Los Angeles Times believed that she wasn't "enough of an actress to unfold Mathilda's pain" and criticized Besson's sexualization of her character.

 After filming The Professional, Portman went back to school and during the summer break of 1994, she filmed a part in Marya Cohn's short film Developing.
 In it she played a young girl coping with her mother's (played by Frances Conroy) cancer.
 She also enrolled at the Stagedoor Manor performing arts camp, where she played Anne Shirley in a staging of Anne of Green Gables.
 Michael Mann offered her the small part of the suicidal stepdaughter of Al Pacino's character in the action film Heat (1995) for her ability to portray dysfunction without hysteria.
 Impressed by her performance in The Professional, the director Ted Demme cast her as a precocious teenager who flirts with her much-older neighbor (played by Timothy Hutton) in the ensemble comedy-drama Beautiful Girls (1996).
 Janet Maslin of The New York Times wrote, "Portman, a budding knockout, is scene-stealingly good even in an overly showy role."
 She subsequently went back to Stagedoor Manor to appear in a production of the musical Cabaret.
-Also in 1996, Portman had brief roles in Woody Allen's musical Everyone Says I Love You and Tim Burton's comic science fiction film Mars Attacks!.
+Also in 1996, Portman had brief roles in Woody Allen's musical Everyone Says I Love You and Tim Burton's comic science fiction film Mars Attacks!